Sheep-y/Attack-Improvement-Mod/README.md

 If there is an end in sight, it is an abrupt one when a game that I like better come out, such as Phoenix Point.

 This is the story of how I went from "stay away from BattleTech" to "wrote 3500 lines of BattleTech mod" in three month's time.
-Now let me see whether Paradox is hiring remote freelancer.
+Hey Paradox, are you hiring remote freelancer?
+Baby need nappies. ;)

 # Learn to Mod